Overland Truck Travel from Marrakech to Mhamid, Morocco

 Similar to our road travels in Namibia, there were simply miles and miles of nothing in this country.
 We would continue on for another hour and a half then stop for a quick photo break to stretch the legs and refresh.
 At each stop, another view awaited.

 We eventually made it to the town of Agdz and the start of the Draa Valley.
 The Draa Valley is home to over 3 million date palm trees and stretches on for miles between Agdz and Zagora.
 I later learned that it was approximately 150 km and full of palm trees end to end.
 We would end up driving the entire length of it.
 The valley is backed up against a mountain which looks like an extended version of Table Mountain from Cape Town, South Africa.

 We had a brief stop at the start of the Draa Valley at a viewpoint in Agdz.
 It’s a start contrast to see all of the date palms after miles and miles of desert.
 Immediately opposite, there are dry river beds which show how dry things can get here when it’s not raining.

-After a quick spin through town (many of them look the same), we stopped for a simple lunch on the outskirts of Agdz.
+After a quick spin through town (many of them look exactly same), we stopped for a simple lunch on the outskirts of Agdz.
 Lunch today was chicken brochettes grilled over charcoal along with Moroccan Salad (chopped tomatoes, cumin and onions).
 The chicken was surprisingly well cooked over charcoal; so much better than the gas barbecue attempts at home.